-Introduction: Genetic factors are important in the etiology of human complex disease, but the relatively high discordance in monozygotic (MZ) twins for many diseases indicates that other factors also contribute to disease etiology.
-MZ discordancy may be due in part to epigenetic mechanisms, although variation in epigenetic marks is also regulated by the genome, the extent of the regulation is unknown.
+Introduction: Genetic factors are important in the etiology of psychiatric disorders, but the relatively high discordance in monozygotic (MZ) twins for disorders such as major depression indicates that other factors also contribute to disease etiology.
+MZ discordancy may be due in part to epigenetic mechanisms, though variation in epigenetic marks is also regulated by the genome, the extent of the regulation is unknown.